With its World Heritage architecture, rich history and delicious cuisine, Lisbon city breaks have always been popular with us Brits.

 A day at the beach perhaps?
 Estoril and Cascais are the best-known beaches, but there are many other sandy spots to choose from.

-A favourite of mine has to be the Praia da Conceição, surrounded by stunning scenery!
+A favourite spot for many has to be the Praia da Conceição, surrounded by stunning scenery.
 With calm waters, lifeguards and a restaurant, this beach is one to add to the itinerary.

 If you prefer a quiet beach, ‘unknown’ by tourists then Praia da Adraga, is a beautiful alternative.
 It’s about 30 minutes north of the centre of Lisbon and is perfect for an afternoon of relaxation and swimming.